fxi/amtabulator/README.md

 # Committing Changes
 npm run commit   # Use commitizen for conventional commits

-# Release Process
-npm run release  # Create a new release (updates both JS and R versions)

 # R commands
 make all         # Run all R package tasks make document    # Update documentation make test       # Run tests make build      # Build package

+# Release Process
+# -> once ready, tested
+npm run release  # Create a new release and update versions, both JS (package.json) and R (DESCRIPTION) git push # Main branch.
+If pushed from the main branch, a version will be tested and built by a github workflow
 ```

 ### Contributing Guidelines